arpit0498/js_practice/README.md

 ### Q6: Create a web app with a button loded.
 Show a text loading... on a web app.
 However, hide it if I click on the button loaded
 <a href="./06.
 Loading_hide_show/VanillaJS/"> solution</a>

+### Q7: Here's an API.
+Create a web app to call this API with your full name and print the response.
+This could be extended where we ask you to do something with the response.
+Like add a text, or capitalise etc